 Consequently, we impute missing tax deductions to our census data based on data from the Department of the Treasury's Statistics of Income (SOI) public use tax micro sample.
-A modified Heckman-style sample selection model is employed to correct for the selective observing of deductions only by itemizers, with the details reported in Appendix 1.9 Following this imputation, federal and state tax rates and implied tax benefit amounts are computed using the National Bureau of Economic Research's (NBER) TaxSim program.
+A modified Heckman-style sample selection model is employed to correct for the selective observing of deductions only by itemizers, with the details reported in the appendix.
+Following this imputation, federal and state tax rates and implied tax benefit amounts are computed using the National Bureau of Economic Research's (NBER) TaxSim program.

 The second component of equation (4) involves the value of the deduction of local property taxes.
 Property tax payments themselves are defined as $P_H^\tau_p$ , where $\tau_p$ is the average effective property tax rate.
-This is allowed to vary by state using data from the Advisory Commission on
+This is allowed to vary by state using data from the Advisory Commission on Intergovernmental Relations (ACIR (1987)).
+The tax value of the deduction associated with these tax payments then is computed the same way as for the mortgage interest deduction.